The Mobility Blog Part 2-How to Move Better, Get Stronger And Walk Longer

 The only time you should look directly down towards the ground at your feet when walking is when you're on the stars, in the dark, on a wet or slippery surface, an uneven surface, sitting down, standing up or when stepping over or around something.
 You can glance down when walking without dropping your head down and see almost up to your toes.

 When you walk with your head upright and centered over your shoulders.
-With your line of sight towards the ground ahead of you and your feet contacting the ground from heel to toe it maintains the natural alignment of the spine and engages and strengthens the core muscles that maintain the body's upright posture, balance and stability.
-You look younger and feel younger because you're moving your body the way it was designed to be aligned and moved.
+With your line of sight towards the ground ahead of you the way you drive a car or ride a bike your body has more balance and your feet can contact the ground from heel to toe and engage your core muscles.
+Your arms can swing forward and backward as you walk increasing your body's stability and helping to maintain the natural alignment of the spine.
+Your weight is more evenly distributed over your hip, knee, ankle joints and feet.
+You look younger and feel younger because you're moving your body the way it was designed to be aligned and moved to maintain a strong core and upright posture.

 .